TYRRRRR/Manga_Downloader/README.md

 # manga_downloader
-Simple manga downloader with UI impelemented by selenuim and tkinter
+Simple manga downloader with UI, impelemented by selenium and tkinter